mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 *My underwater video camera*

-The GoPro lives in the water alongside the TG-7, I have both cameras attached so I can bring them on every dive.
-While the Olympus handles my macro photography, the GoPro handles all my video.
+My GoPro attaches to my TG-7 so I can bring them both on every dive.
+I use the Olympus for my macro photography (mostly for nudis), and my the GoPro for all my videos.

-**What I love about it:** The battery life is excellent compared to the Olympus, which makes it much better suited for continuous video recording on long dives.
+**What I love about it:** The battery life is excellent compared to the Olympus, which makes it much better for continuous video recording during long days on the boat.
 The video resolution is great and it doesn't only shoot wide angle, which gives you more flexibility with framing.
 It's also rugged, reliable, and simple to use underwater when you're also trying to navigate a dive.

-**The cons:** It's not as strong for still photos — I wouldn't rely on it for detailed macro shots or photos in general.
-But for capturing movement, behavior, and the overall feel of a dive site, it's hard to beat.
+**The cons:** It's not as strong for still photos, so I wouldn't rely on it for detailed macro shots or photos in general.
+But for capturing movement, behavior, and megafauna, it's hard to beat.

 ---